AritaYuto/video-review/README.md

 <img src="https://github.com/user-attachments/assets/b9c84fbc-a0a4-49ad-b038-1ee4d376fcd7" width="700" />

-Jump directly from a review comment to the relevant scene in Unity, making video review a clear starting point for the next task.
+Open the relevant Unity scene or asset directly from a reviewed video, so feedback naturally leads into the next step of work.

 # ✨ Advanced Features
 ### 🔍 Powerful Search for Review Workflow